What are Acceptance Criteria? Examples, Types & Templates

 In summary: the power of acceptance criteria in testing

-When you’re creating software or a mobile app, entry requirements can give you the confidence you need to move forward with your plans.
+Moreover, when you’re creating software or a mobile app, entry requirements can give you the confidence you need to move forward with your plans.

 Remember, there are no hard and fast rules for how to create entry requirements.
 If they lead to a successful launch and mean your customers are happy with the product you’ve created, you know you’ve done a good job.